Pascal Lota ferry current position

 - In order to avoid air pollution, don't start the engine until instructed.

-Vessel's design is based on the MOBY LINES-owned sisterships Moby Wonder, Moby Aki and Moby Freedom (now Finlandia).
-The shiporder was placed by TALLINK-SILJA LINE (original shipowner) on August 5, 2005.
+Vessel's design is based on the MOBY LINES-owned sisterships Moby Wonder, Moby Aki and Moby Freedom.
+The shipbuilding order was placed by TALLINK-SILJA LINE (original shipowner) on August 5, 2005.
 Keel-laying ceremony (ship's construction start) was on January 18, 2007.
 The launch (float-out from drydock) was on October 5.
-Ship's godmother was Mrs Kaia Kanepi (Estonian professional tennis player), with christening ceremony held on October 5, 2007.
+Ship's godmother was Mrs. Kaia Kanepi (Estonian professional tennis player), with christening ceremony held on October 5, 2007.

-The vessel has ice-strengthened hull (1A-class) and is powered by four WARTSILA marine diesel engines (model 12V46C) with total power output 50,4 MW.
-Propulsion system consists of 2 drive shafts with CPPs (controllable pitch propellers).
+The vessel has an ice-strengthened hull (1A-class) and is powered by four WARTSILA marine diesel engines (model 12V46C) with total power output 50,4 MW.
+The propulsion system consists of 2 driveshafts with CPPs (controllable pitch propellers).